bobby1/terraform-gke-cluster/README.md

           terraform output

-If you no longer need the stack,  you can clean up the deployment by using
-  $ terraform destroy -auto-approve

 3. Verifying the Kubernetes stack
   - After the GKE cluster is created, go to GCP's Kubernetes cluster console and start a terminal session.